open-telemetry/opentelemetry-ebpf-profiler/design-docs/00000-memory-profiling/README.md

 2. Tail-call into the existing native unwinder via `collect_trace`, tagging the trace with a new origin (`TRACE_HEAP_ALLOC`) and passing `weight` through as the trace value.
 This is the same shape used by the off-CPU entry program.
 3. For free: short-circuit if `(pid, ptr)` is not in our sampled allocation correlation map.
 This keeps the hot path cheap.

 The `uprobe_heap_free` program is loaded into the kernel only when `-live-heap-profiling` is enabled.
-When only `-heap-profiling` is on, the program isn't loaded and the `free` USDT isn't attached, so plain allocation profiling pays only the alloc-side cost.
+When only `-allocation-profiling` is on, the program isn't loaded and the `free` USDT isn't attached, so plain allocation profiling pays only the alloc-side cost.

 ## Reporting / OTLP structure